swiftlang/swift-evolution/proposals/0304-structured-concurrency.md

   ///
   /// It is also possible to use `for await` to collect results of a task groups:
   ///
-  ///     for await try value in group {
+  ///     for await value in group {
   ///         collected += value
   ///     }
   ///